Danie Keulder

-Danie Keulder (born 2 August 1973) is a former Namibian cricketer.
-He played for Namibia between 1994, when he first appeared for the team in the ICC Trophy, against Canada which his team lost by eight wickets, having put a mere 51 runs on the board, and 2005.
+Danie Keulder (born 2 August 1973) is a former Namibian cricketer, who has played for Namibia's national cricket team from 1994 until 2005.
+He first appeared for Namibia in the 1994 ICC Trophy, against Canada in a match that his team lost by eight wickets, having put a mere 51 runs on the board.

 He also participated in a not-so crushing defeat by the Netherlands, which saw Klaas-Jan van Noortwijk and Feiko Kloppenburg score 255 of the 314 runs between six batsmen in 50 overs, including a 228 second-wicket partnership.

 Keulder retired from cricket in 2005 following a back injury.